RSedgwick/TLGPs/README.md

 [4] [Matthews, Alexander G. et al. (Jan.
 2017).
 “GPflow: a Gaussian process library using tensorflow”.
 In: The Journal of Machine Learning Research 18.1, pp. 1299–1304. issn: 1532-4435](https://jmlr.org/papers/volume18/16-537/16-537.pdf)

 ## How to Cite
-When using the code in this repository, please reference our journal paper as:
+When using the code in this repository, please reference our journal paper:
 ```
 @article{sedgwick_transfer_2023,
   title={Transfer Learning Bayesian Optimization for Competitor DNA Molecule Design for Use in Diagnostic Assays},